 - 1. The College Board conducts a Strategic Planning process at least once every five years. - 2.
-The College Board reviews performance against the Strategic Goals and Objectives at least annually. - 3.
+The College Board reviews performance against the strategic Goals and Objectives at least annually. - 3.
 The College Executive establishes Operational Plans consistent with the Board's Strategic Goals and Objectives.

-Daramalan College is required to undertake organisational planning under its charter from the Missionaries of the Sacred Heart.
-Consequently, Daramalan College has in place the following types of plans:
+Daramalan College is required to indexake organisational planning under its charter from the Missionaries of the Sacred Heart.
+Consequency, Daramalan College has in place the following types of plans:

-- Daramalan College Strategic Plan this provides the framework that communicates the college's strategic intent. - Business/Management plans these plans are created to be consistent with the Strategic Plan. - Departmental plans operational plans which cover the academic, sporting and other extra-curricular dimensions of the College. - Special purpose plans cross-organisational processes, sub-processes or parts thereof.
+- Daramalan College Strategic Plan this provides the framework that communicates the college's strategic intent. - Business and Management plans including the School Improvement Plan (SIP) these plans are created to be consistent with the Strategic Plan. - Departmental plans operational plans which cover the academic, sporting and other extracurricular dimensions of the College. - Special purpose plans cross-organisational processes, sub-processes or parts thereof.